Managing Wikis

 5. Click the Create page button.

 6. Edit the new page.
 Avoid using the Heading styles on pages unless you want a separate Table of Contents for each page.
-Use the double brackets to create a link back to first page.
+Use the double brackets to create a link back to the first page.
 Put the name of the page you want to link to in the brackets.

-Note: The View tab becomes active.
-Be aware that the new link
+8. The View tab becomes active.

-is NOT red.
-This indicates it is a working link.
-If it is red and you entered the page name, go back and make sure it is named/spelled correctly.
-In the example below, the World Health Organization wiki page was created previously.
+Note: Be aware that the new link is not red.
+This indicates that the link is active.
+If the link is red and you entered the page name, go back and ensure that the page name is spelled correctly.
+In the example below, the World Health Organization wiki page has already been created.

 Commenting on Wiki Pages